ejrbuss/pyxam/README.md

 ```sh
 $ ./pyxam.py [options] <template file>
 ```
-Otherwise you need to run Pyxam under Python like so:
+Otherwise you need to run Pyxam under Python:
 ```sh
 $ python pyxam.py [options] <template file>
 ```
 Pyxam can also be called by another Python program.
-There is currently no formal API however pyxam can be run with default options with the following:
+There is currently no formal API however pyxam can be run with default options by the following code:
 ```python
 import pyxam                                # Import pyxam module
 options = pyxam.pyxamopts.PyxamOptions()    # Get a default options object
 options.template = '<template file>'        # Add your template file
 pyxam.core.pyxam(options)                   # Run the options
 ```
 To change options from the default you can use `options.<option name> = value` to configure pyxam.
-The option names correspond to the options found below in Using Pyxam.
+The option names correspond to the options found in the following sections.
 Here is an example configuration:
 ```python
 options.solutions = True
 options.number = 3